dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 * **Departments gain or lose students whenever students switch between majors.** Because the relevant data are subjected to privacy protections, we can only make an educated guess of students' major-switching patterns.
 First, we could use publicly available [information](http://www.aim.ucla.edu/tables/degrees_program.aspx) to compare the number of students who are admitted into a major to the number of students who graduate from that major.
 The difference hints at how much a department has gained or lost students.
 Then, by assuming students are more likely to switch into other similar departments that have gained students, our model could help with guessing how students switch between majors.

 * **The gender / racial composition of departments is a familiar topic, but demographic data are rarely collected.** Consider the hypothetical case where we don't know the demographics of Sociology students.
-We might infer the missing information by doing a weighted average of the demographics in departments for which we have information; and the weights depend on how similar every other department is to Sociology, if we assume that similar departments have similar people.
+We might infer the missing information by doing a weighted average of the demographics in departments for which we have information; and the weights depend on how similar every other department is to Sociology, if we assume similar departments have similar people.

 * **Roommate assignments can benefit from considering each applicant's academic interests.** Data on how departments are related could provide additional information for the assignment process.
-Keep in mind that we don't need to assume students who are in similar departments make for better roommates.
+Keep in mind that we don't need to assume students who study similar subjects make for better roommates.
 If surveys show that people with opposite interests are less likely to have roommate issues, it's something the model can help with as well.

 <br>